saezlab/CollecTRI/README.md

 <!-- badges: end -->

 ## Overview
-The CollecTRI GRN contains signed transcription factor (TF) - target gene interactions compiled from 12 different resources.
-It provides an increased coverage of transcription factors and was benchmarked against other known GRNs showing a superior performance in identifying perturbed TFs based on gene expression data using the knockTF data sets.
+The CollecTRI-derived regulons contain signed transcription factor (TF) - target gene interactions compiled from 12 different resources.
+This collection provides an increased coverage of transcription factors and was benchmarked against other known GRNs, showing a superior performance in identifying perturbed TFs based on gene expression data using the knockTF data sets.